Miladbr/kubectl-secops/README.md

   --tara          Approve tara
-  --bad-cap       List all pods with bad capabilities --dec-sect      Decode and display Kubernetes secrets --host-net      List all pods using host network --host-path     List all pods using hostPath volumes --host-pid      List all pods using host PID namespace
+  --bad-cap       List all pods with bad capabilities --dec-sect      Decode and display Kubernetes secrets --find-access   Find RoleBindings and ClusterRoleBindings referencing a user or group using regex matching --host-net      List all pods using host network --host-path     List all pods using hostPath volumes --host-pid      List all pods using host PID namespace